 After You Graduate

-Some international students may be able to stay in the UK after graduation through the Graduate Visa or by switching into another eligible visa route.
+Some international students may be able to stay in the UK after completing their course through the Graduate Visa.

 Useful guides: